Biometix/biometix.github.io/index/index.md

 ### Key features of the project

-+ A variety of different methods of access including via CLI, web page and or web API
++ A variety of different methods of access, including via CLI, web page and/or web API
-+ Simple installation via docker
++ Simple installation via Docker
 + Quality report
-+ Built by an experienced (>15 years) biometric consulting team
++ Built by an experienced biometric consulting team
-+ An active open source community
++ An active open-source community

 ### Supporting libraries include